eduvpn/documentation/ACL.md

 # ACL

-The VPN service supports group ACLs, i.e. require users to be a member of a certain group before allowing downloading configurations and to access to the VPN service for profiles that have ACLs enabled.
+The VPN service supports ACLs, i.e. determine if a particular user is authorized / entitled / member before allowing access a certain VPN profile.

-The ACLs need to be configured in `/etc/vpn-server-api/default/config.php` and the ACL methods, i.e. the way how to obtain the membership information, in `/etc/vpn-user-portal/default/config.php`.
+This is useful if you have different "user groups" where not everyone should have access to all VPN profiles.
+E.g.: only employees get access to the "Employees" profile, but students do not.

+The following ACL mechanisms are supported:

+- SAML (via SAML attribute)
+- LDAP (via LDAP attribute)
+- VOOT (via [OpenVOOT](https://openvoot.org/) REST API in combination with SAML authentication) **DEPRECATED**

-## Enabling ACLs
+## Configuration

-Add

-    enableAcl: true
-    aclGroupList: ['all']

-To `/etc/vpn-server-api/default/config.php` for the profile you want to enable the ACL for.
-Here, the group with identifier `all` is given access.

-There are a number of backends available to fetch group membership information and they are also configured here.
+The ACL mechanisms, from the list above, are configured in `/etc/vpn-user-portal/default/config.php`.
+Mapping the ACL values, e.g. which "entitlement" or "group" is required to access a certain profile, is configured in `/etc/vpn-server-api/default/config.php`.

+The authorization / entitlement / membership is valid for the duration of the session, as configured with the `sessionExpiry` configuration option in `/etc/vpn-user-portal/default/config.php`.
+The default is 90 days (`P90D`).
+For some organizations this SHOULD be reduced, to e.g. 12 hours (`PT12H`).
+Changes in the authorization / entitlement / membership are only picked up *after* the session expiry.

+### Mechanisms

-### SAML
+#### SAML

 We assume [SAML](SAML.md) is already configured and working.

-You have to choose an SAML attribute you want to use that contains the values you configured in `aclGroupList` mentioned above.
-Typically, that would be `eduPersonEntitlement` or `eduPersonAffiliation`, but any SAML attribute will work.
-You MAY need to specify the OID variant as shown in the example below.
+You have to choose a SAML attribute you want to use for determining the membership.
+Typically, that would be `eduPersonEntitlement` or `eduPersonAffiliation`, but any SAML attribute will do.
+You MAY need to specify the OID variant as shown in the example below depending on your IdP / identity federation.

 In order to configure this, modify `/etc/vpn-user-portal/default/config.php` and set the `entitlementAttribute` to the name of the attribute: